Home Pet Health and TreatmentPolycystic Kidney Disease in Persian Cats: The Leading Cause of Kidney Failure in Cats

 It is one of the most common and aggressive kidney diseases that is inherited by Persian cats.
 It is highly prevalent in Persian cats since it is an autosomal dominant trait.
 That means inheriting only one mutated gene is enough to cause polycystic kidney disease in cats.

-If you have a persian cat who is reaching breeding age (older than 5 months), opt for an USG to ensure that their kidneys are free from cysts.
+If you have a Persian cat who is reaching breeding age (older than 5 months), opt for an USG to ensure that their kidneys are free from cysts.
 Most cats who have PKD are born with these cysts in their kidneys that grow with time.

 Go in for preventive healthcare checkups and tests such as USGs to ensure that your cat doesn’t have any cysts in their kidneys.
 Along with USGs, the veterinarian will also recommend complete blood count, liver function and kidney function tests to check if there are any abnormalities present in the blood or serum.